patrickswijgman/lsp-extra.nvim/README.md

   completion = {
     autotrigger = true,
-    -- Contains an extra option to trigger the completion menu on all characters, normally -- it only triggers when pressing the dot/period character (depends on the language server). trigger_on_all_characters = true,
+    -- Contains an extra option to trigger the completion menu on all characters, normally -- it only triggers when pressing the dot character (depends on the language server). trigger_on_all_characters = true,
   },